ipfs/ipfs-docs/docs/how-to/host-git-style-repo.md

 # Host a Git-style repo

-Have you ever said to yourself: "Man, my Git server isn't distributed enough" or "I wish I had an easy way to serve a static Git repository worldwide".
+Have you ever said to yourself: "Man, my Git server isn't distributed enough" or "I wish I had an easy way to serve a static Git repository worldwide"?
 Well, wish no more.

 In this guide, we discuss how to serve a Git repository through the IPFS network.
 The end result will be a `git clone`able url served through IPFS!